 - Use case: Primarily for dedicated, darkenable home theater rooms.

-2. The portable mini projector
+2. The mobile mini projector

-Compact devices, often battery-powered.
+Compact devices, often with battery operation.

 - Use case: Occasional use in the garden or on the go.

-3. The Laser TV (Ultra-Short-Throw)
+3. The Laser TV (Ultra Short Throw)

 Buying a projector: The most important criteria for your home theater